Becoming Immutable: How Ethereum is Made: Dataset Description and summary statistics

 We begin by examining swap transactions with identical transaction hashes that appear in multiple blocks.
 As previously discussed, searchers typically modify either the fee or the swap amount during the bidding cycle, resulting in each of their transactions having a unique hash.
 Consequently, transactions with the same hash across different blocks are likely to originate from users rather than searchers.

 The first dimension along which a transaction’s execution may vary depending on the block in which it is included is its execution speed.
 We identify 12 user swaps that first appeared during the bidding cycle for block 21,322,649 and were still present in the subsequent cycle.
-Of these 12 delayed transactions, 5 were exclusive to Titan during the 21,322,649 cycle.
-The remaining 7 were present in blocks by Flashbots, Buildernet, and Titan.\footnote{These 7 transactions are different from the 3 transactions identified in the previous subsection because these 3 transactions were present only during the bidding cycle for block 21,322,649.} In the following cycle, 3 of the 5 transactions initially exclusive to Titan remain exclusive, while the other 2 change status to “private but not exclusive,” having been submitted via both MEV Blocker and Flashbots Protect.
+Of these 12 delayed transactions, 5 were exclusive to Titan during the 21,322,649 cycle, meaning that they appeared only in blocks built by Titan.
+The remaining 7 were present in blocks by Flashbots, Buildernet, and Titan.\footnote{These 7 transactions are different from the 3 transactions identified in the previous subsection because these 3 transactions were present only during the bidding cycle for block 21,322,649.} In the following cycle, 3 of the 5 transactions initially exclusive to Titan remain exclusive, while the other 2 appear in blocks by multiple builders, having been submitted via both MEV Blocker and Flashbots Protect.
 All 9 transactions that were not exclusive to Titan in the second cycle are included in the winning block for that cycle (21,322,650), which was built by Beaverbuild.
-2 of the remaining 3 transactions are included in block 21,322,651 (built by Titan), for which we do not have complete bidding data.\footnote{The hashes of those transactions are \texttt{0x758f12756ba2a91d417a940e311f4500c449e464e0233a4b896203228302af22} \texttt{0x100825b825744accd39b532d2f7c98c5d8472154b21092294e83f227e9d6d2ff} \texttt{0x74b6b90aa9ec32adc9e35c15fbd1cf5af37a8ee4d43141785ed21f3bef3f6d8b}} The last transaction is a user's swap that remains exclusive to Titan and included in winning block 21,322,652 (also built by Titan), but fails.\footnote{Its hash is \texttt{0x74b6b90aa9ec32adc9e35c15fbd1cf5af37a8ee4d43141785ed21f3bef3f6d8b}} These findings suggest that which builder has access to which transactions affects not only whether transactions are included on-chain, but also \textit{when} they are included.
+2 of the remaining 3 transactions are included in block 21,322,651 (built by Titan), for which we do not have data other than the winning block.\footnote{The hashes of those transactions are \texttt{0x758f12756ba2a91d417a940e311f4500c449e464e0233a4b896203228302af22} \texttt{0x100825b825744accd39b532d2f7c98c5d8472154b21092294e83f227e9d6d2ff} \texttt{0x74b6b90aa9ec32adc9e35c15fbd1cf5af37a8ee4d43141785ed21f3bef3f6d8b}} The last transaction is a user's swap that remains exclusive to Titan and is finally included in winning block 21,322,652 (also built by Titan).\footnote{Its hash is \texttt{0x74b6b90aa9ec32adc9e35c15fbd1cf5af37a8ee4d43141785ed21f3bef3f6d8b}} Hence which builder has access to which transactions affects not only whether transactions are included on-chain, but also \textit{when} they are included.